SORA Exemption Application – Child Sex Offence

 The client found life on the register unbearable.
 He was too scared to apply for work because he was afraid of his employer finding out that he was a registered offender.
 He was too scared to enter into a relationship with anyone for fear of them finding out that he was a registered offender.
 He couldn’t even tell his closest friends or his relatives because he felt nervous about the judgement and hostility he would face.

 When section 11A of the Sex Offender Registration Act 2004 (Vic) came into effect, we advised our client that he was eligible to apply for an exemption order.
-Jessica Clothier represented the client at the Melbourne County Court for a SORA exemption application.
+We represented the client at the Melbourne County Court for a SORA exemption application.

-Jessica prepared a detailed affidavit on behalf of the client, explaining why he was eligible for an exemption order and why the order should be granted.
-In the affidavit, she described the context of the offender and the victim meeting at a party.
-She referred to the judge’s sentencing remarks and highlighted that his Honour viewed the offending as opportunistic and considered that the applicant had good prospects of rehabilitation.
+We prepared a detailed affidavit on behalf of the client, explaining why he was eligible for an exemption order and why the order should be granted.
+In the affidavit, we described the context of the offender and the victim meeting at a party.
+We referred to the judge’s sentencing remarks and highlighted that his Honour viewed the offending as opportunistic and considered that the applicant had good prospects of rehabilitation.

-Jessica also referred to the applicant’s psychological report which assessed him as low risk of reoffending.
-She highlighted the client’s lack of criminal history, his youth, and his ongoing family support.
-She then used this affidavit for the SORA exemption application.
+We also referred to the applicant’s psychological report which assessed him as low risk of reoffending.
+We highlighted the client’s lack of criminal history, his youth, and his ongoing family support.
+We then used this affidavit for the SORA exemption application.
 Josh Taaffe appeared at the hearing and the exemption order was ultimately granted.

 The judge was satisfied that the client met the qualifying criteria and was therefore eligible for an order.
 She ruled that the client was no risk to the sexual safety of the community and, further, that being prosecuted had been a great specific deterrent to him.
 She also took into account the police position which was not to oppose the exemption order.